Safety is our specialty, and this also applies to handling your personal data and ensuring that your privacy is respected.

 - Customer activities, such as customer service contacts (including chat- or messaging services where you as user is identified), customer satisfaction scores, ownership change, communication etc.: Deleted 12 months after end of customer relationship

-- Alarm system data (installation details, activity logs, alarm activations etc.): Deleted 3 years after the end of the customer relationship
+- Alarm incident logs and data (installation details, incidenty logs etc.): Deleted after 5 years for active customers, and 3 years after the end of the customer relationship

 - Verification images and video from the alarm system in case of activated alarm: Normally deleted after 7 days.
 This may however be stored for 30 days if it is reported to police authorities, as the material may be relevant for a police investigation